 Another thing I’ve learned time and time again is that even the “experts” don’t know everything.

-Maybe on the day I inquired directly with this insurance underwriter that ultimately made a “Preferred Plus” offer, his company just changed their guideline for some private pilots or maybe he figured he’d do me a favor since I’ve placed business with his company for many years.
-I don’t know the answer as to why I got this offer, but all that matters is I did.
+Maybe on the day I inquired directly with this insurance underwriter that ultimately made a “Preferred Plus” offer his company just changed their guideline for some private pilots, or maybe he figured he’d do me a favor since I’ve placed business with his company for many years.
+I don’t know the answer as to why I got this offer, but all that matters is that I did.

-The other thing that was interesting about this case mentioned above, was this pilot wanted to buy a portion of 20 year term and a portion of 30 year term to avoid having “all of his eggs in one basket”.
+The other thing that was interesting about this case mentioned above, was this pilot wanted to buy a portion of a 20 year term and a portion of a 30 year term to avoid having “all of his eggs in one basket.”

 The funny thing is, that while the company that offered their lowest “Preferred Plus” rate did have the best 20 year term price, this company did not have the best 30 year term price.

 The best 30 year term rate was from a different A+ rated company altogether.
 This other company’s second best “Preferred” 30 year term rate was actually less expensive than the 30 year rate from the company that offered the absolute best 20 year term rate.